mikeBehar/Google-Forms-Article-Quiz-APP/README.md

 # Google-Forms-Article-Quiz-APP
-This is only  the start of the Specification as done by GPT Code Copilot
+This is the draft Specification as done by GPT Code Copilot

 **1. Overview**
 The goal of this project is to integrate an AI chatbot with Google Forms to provide real-time feedback to users before submission.
 A new "Evaluate" button will be added near the "Submit" button.
-When clicked, the form responses will be sent to an AI model, which will analyze the answers and provide feedback in a popup window.
+When clicked, the form questions and the user answers will be sent to an AI model, which will analyze the answers and provide feedback in a popup window.
+The window will show the question, the user answer, and feedback for the user answer.
+It will also provide a score between 1 and 10 rating the accuracy and completeness of the user answer.
 Users can then modify their responses before final submission.

 **2. Key Features**
 - **Evaluate Button:** A custom button placed near the Submit button.